Bounds on Unique-Neighbor Codes: Introduction and Main Problems

-Let $S$ be a nonempty set of columns in a binary matrix and let $z$ be the sum {\em over the integers} of the columns in $S$.
-We say that the set $S$ is $1$-{\em free} if no entry of $z$ equals $1$, and we call $S$ {\em even}, if all entries of $z$ are even integers.
-We refer to the number of $1$-entries in a binary vector as its {\em weight} or {\em sum}.
+Let $S$ be a nonempty set of columns in a binary matrix and let $z$ be the sum \emph{over the integers} of the columns in $S$.
+We say that the set $S$ is \emph{$1$-free} if no entry of $z$ equals $1$, and we call $S$ \emph{even}, if all entries of $z$ are even integers.
+The number of $1$-entries in a binary vector is said to be its \emph{weight} or \emph{sum}.